-Increase enrollment of Russell residents in instructional programs that prepare them for jobs in the manufacturing sector.
+Increase enrollment of Russell residents in instructional programs for jobs in the manufacturing sector.
 Louisville-Jefferson County Metro Government believes advanced manufacturing is one of the job sectors in which Louisville can be nationally competitive.
 The Kentucky Manufacturing Career Center, a